shuLhan/wvcgen/README.md

 ## Text

-* "charseqlen": length of the longest sequence of the same character in inserted text.
 * "upperlowerratio": ratio of uppercase to lowercase in inserted text.
 * "uppertoallratio": ratio of uppercase to all character in inserted text.
 * "digitratio": ratio of digit to all character in inserted text.